RizeFinance/prototype-ui/README.md

 ___

-## How to run the backend using docker-compose

 ## How to run the frontend
 + (One-time) Install Expo: Run `npm install -g expo-cli`
 + Go to the root folder